The Challenges of Covid-19 on LGBTQ Mental Health

 Being Gay and Depressed During COVID-19

 I don’t blame it on being gay.
 I’m not struggling right now because I’m gay.
 I’m struggling because I already have depression and anxiety, and the world has added a new layer of challenges on top of that.
 There are many ways to look at depression, and one way to slice it is into situational vs. clinical depression.
-Situational depression is a temporary feeling of depression that will resolve in time.
+Situational depression is a temporary feeling of depression that will resolve with the rigth depression therapy and treatment.
 Clinical depression, on the other hand, is a persistent experience of depression, and it’s more severe than situational depression.
 I have clinical depression with a Corona-induced situational depression thrown on top of it—a mental health double-whammy.

 We’re Missing More Than Hookups